chis7/zaneqas_project/README.md

 # zaneqas_project
-The system i used for managing Health Laboratory EQA schemes across Zambia
+The system is used for managing Health Laboratory EQA schemes across Zambia